CherryCalCor/Septus-Hub.Lua/README.md

 The source code is allowed to be taken only for reworking, but not for issuing the script as your own.

 Sincerely, CalCor🫠

+I don't know when V3 will be released But we are actively developing it.